 After setting the groundwork for the type of systems needed by agencies for particular situations, Holst’s class goes on to cover the staffing of IT projects and the use of consultants and contractors.
 He then presents the infrastructure of IT, including software, hardware, and cloud computing, before finally going on to applications, such as how to use social media as an IT asset or how best to use mobile and future applications.

 Holst believes this knowledge is important for homeland security managers, whether or not they intend to work directly in IT.

 He has taught online courses for 17 years.
 Holst says he is very comfortable teaching in the virtual space, and even co-authored a book about it: “The Student’s Guide to Successful Online Learning.”
-He is also writing a chapter for a book co-written by Dr. Craig Gruber, director of the Master of Arts in Homeland Security program, on cybersecurity.
+He is also writing a chapter for a book co-written by Craig Gruber, former director of the Master of Arts in Homeland Security program, on cybersecurity.

 Over the past two years, Holst has had the opportunity to do something he has never done in his 17 years of teaching: he met his students face to face.
 Holst was a guest lecturer at the program’s Pro Seminar, where he spoke on the topic of security in social media.
 Several of his past and present students were there.

 “It was a dynamic I never thought I would experience,” Holst says, “as I truly was a virtual instructor.”

 Want to learn more about advancing your career in homeland security?
 Explore our MA in Security and Intelligence Studies to learn more.

 Grad School or Work?
 How to Balance Both

 Professional Degree vs. Academic Degree: What’s the Difference?